 Customer success is the people, process, and support your company invests in to advance your customer’s goals and help them achieve the results they’re aiming to get by using your product or service.

-Commonly lead by a customer success manager, a customer success team is tasked with reducing churn and increasing retention by providing an exceptional experience throughout every stage of the customer relationship.
+Commonly led by a customer success manager, a customer success team is tasked with reducing customer churn and increasing customer retention by providing an exceptional experience throughout every stage of the customer relationship.
 They jump in as soon as a customer gets serious about signing up for your product, then once a prospect converts, they oversee customer onboarding and training, assist with support, and offboard customers as they churn.

-The underlying strategy of a customer success team is rooted in the analysis and understanding of your customer’s goals and, in turn, being proactive in helping them achieving success with your product in whatever way they can.
+The underlying strategy of a customer success team is rooted in the analysis and understanding of your customer’s goals and, in turn, being proactive in helping them achieve success with your product in whatever way they can.

 Customer success vs. Customer Support vs. Account Management